jikuja/azure-data-factory-runtime-aci/README.md

 az deployment group create \
   --resource-group SHIR \
   --template-file deploy/main.bicep \
-  --parameters 'vmAdminPassword=<YOUR-VM-ADMIN-PASSWORD>' ['irNodeExpirationTime=<TIME-IN-SECONDS>']
+  --parameters 'vmAdminPassword=<YOUR-VM-ADMIN-PASSWORD>' 'triggerBuildTask=true' ['irNodeExpirationTime=<TIME-IN-SECONDS>']
 ```

 where the optional parameter `irNodeExpirationTime` specifies the time in seconds when the offline nodes expire after App Service stops or restarts.
 The expired nodes will be removed automatically during next restarting.
 The minimum expiration time, as well as the default value, is 600 seconds (10 minutes).

 The deployment takes approximately 30-45 minutes to complete.
 The majority of this time is the step to build the container image within Azure Container Registry.
+To decrease deployment time after first deployment `triggerBuildTask` parameter can be changed to false to disable automated container build on the ACI.

 After the deployment completes, wait about another 10-15 minutes for App Service to deploy the container image.
 You can monitor the progress of this step by using the Deployment Center page on the App Service app resource in the Azure portal.